boltops-tools/kubes/README.md

 Features:

-* Automation: Builds the Docker image and updates the compiled YAML files
+* Automation: [Builds the Docker image](docs/docker.md) and updates the compiled YAML files
-* Syntactic Sugar: Use an optional DSL or ERB/YAML to write your Kubneretes YAML files.
+* Syntactic Sugar: Use an optional [DSL](docs/dsl.md) or [ERB/YAML](docs/yaml.md) to write your Kubneretes YAML files.
-* Layering: Use the same Kubernetes YAML to build multiple environments like dev and prod.
+* Layering: Use the same Kubernetes YAML to build multiple environments like dev and prod with [layering](docs/layering.md).
+* CLI Customizations: You can customize the [cli args](docs/kubectl.md).
+You can also run hooks before and after kubectl commands.

 ## Usage

+    kubes init # creates .kubes structure
+    kubes deploy

+## How It Works

+Kubes is pretty straightforward.
+Kubes first builds the Docker image and compiles Kubernetes YAML files.
+Then it merely calls `kubectl`.

+In fact, you can use Kubes to build the files first, and then run kubectl directly.
+Example:

+    kubes docker build
+    kubes docker push
+    kubes compile

+Now, use `kubectl` directly.
+This will apply all the files:

+    kubectl apply --recursive -f .kubes/output

+You can also selectively apply specific files:

+    kubectl apply -f .kubes/output/demo-web/deployment.yaml
+    kubectl apply -f .kubes/output/demo-web/service.yaml

+## Commands

     kubes apply APP [RESOURCE]        # Apply the Kubenetes YAML files without changing them kubes compile                     # Compile Kubenetes YAML files from DSL